Undistraction/coons-patch/README.md

 - `interpolatePointOnCurveEven` is the default strategy, and is designed to work around problems with `interpolationPointOnCurveLinear`.
 It provides much more accurate interpolation by generating a Look up Table (LuT) for each curve.
 Its accuracy can be adjusted using an additional `precison` parameter that can be passed to the function to increase or decrease its accuracy.The default is `20`.
 Its increased accuracy comes with a performance penalty, though this is minimised by using memoization.
 - `interpolatePointOnCurveLinear` is a simpler and more performant strategy, however it results in uneven distribution of points along the curve.
 It can be an interesting effect, but is probably not what you want.

-### `interpolateLineOnXAxis` and `interpolateLineOnYAxis`
+### `interpolateLineU` and `interpolateLineV`

 These functions dictate how the lines/curves are interpolated.
 The curves that are returned will always be cubic Bezier curves, but the methods of interpolation result have very different results.

-- `interpolateStraightLinesU` and `interpolateStraightLineV` will make all lines along the their respective axes straight lines.
+- `interpolateStraightLineU` and `interpolateStraightLineV` will make all lines along the their respective axes straight lines.
 It does this by collapsing the control points to the end points.
 This is significantly more performant than the alternative.
 This is the default.
-- `interpolateCurvesOnXAxis` and `interpolateCurvesOnYAxis` will make all lines along the their respective axes curves.
+- `interpolateCurveU` and `interpolateCurveV` will make all lines along the their respective axes curves.
 This is signifcantly more memory intensive.

 ## Install package